 - Lise Meitner was the first female physics professor in Germany.
 She escaped to Sweden.

 - Kurt Gerron was a famous actor, singer, and director.
 He was caught after he fled to Amsterdam and was killed in Auschwitz.

 Diversity Destroyed was a “year of commemoration, remembrance and active engagement with history.”
 Cheers to the State of Berlin and collaborators for producing an informative, interesting, and thought-provoking event!

 Although Diversity Destroyed has concluded, you can still visit several permanent museums and memorials that remember the millions who were persecuted and murdered during the mid 20th century.

 This place is amazing!
 The information center features a number of exhibits and database archive.
 I was drawn to the letters people wrote in a final effort to tell family and friends of their fate.
 One letter was found near the train tracks – thrown from the train by a person on the way to a concentration camp.
 The outdoor maze of 2,700 concrete pillars is a peaceful place to reflect and remember.

 Memorial to the Sinti and Roma of Europe Murdered under the National Socialist Regime

-The outdoor memorial tells the story of the Nazi persecution of the ‘gypsys’ in Europe.
-In 1940, the Nazis started deporting gypsys from Germany to labor camps in occupied Poland.
+The outdoor memorial tells the story of the Nazi persecution of the ‘gypsies’ in Europe.
+In 1940, the Nazis started deporting gypsies from Germany to labor camps in occupied Poland.
 The following year, mass shootings began in occupied Russia.
-In 1943, thousands of gypsys throughout Europe were deported to Auschwitz-Birkenau.
+In 1943, thousands of gypsies throughout Europe were deported to Auschwitz-Birkenau.